f1lth/qhacks-adobe-express/README.md

 # Adobe Express Plugin for QHACKS24

 Welcome to the Adobe Express Plugin!
-This plugin integrates advanced AI capabilities with Adobe Express, enabling users to leverage the power of GPT-4 for text generation and advanced image processing.
-Get ready to enhance your Adobe Express experience with seamless AI integration!
+This plugin integrates advanced AI capabilities with Adobe Express, enabling users to leverage the power of GPT-4 for caption generation and image generation.
+Enhance your Adobe Express experience with seamless AI integration!

 ## Prerequisites